Hello there!

 What I do:

-P.S.: If you are anything like me, you might like the fact that control the playback speed (three dots on the bottom right).
+P.S.: If you are anything like me, you might like the fact that you can control the playback speed (three dots on the bottom right).

-Before I started as an Assistant Professor in 2021, I worked with with Sonia Chernova as a Postdoctoral Fellow (and later a Research Scientist) at Georgia Tech.
-I received my Ph.D. from the University of Connecticut (UConn) in 2018, where I worked with Ashwin Dani and was a Graduate Fellow of the UTC Institute for Advanced Systems Engineering (UTC-IASE).
-As part of my dissertation, I developed computational methods for (i) learning robot movement primitives from demonstrations with strong theoretical guarantees, and (ii) probabilistic inference of the intentions of human partners during close-proximity physical collaboration.
+Before starting as an Assistant Professor in 2021, I worked with Sonia Chernova as a Postdoctoral Fellow (and later as a Research Scientist) at Georgia Tech.
+I received my Ph.D. from the University of Connecticut (UConn) in 2018, where I was a Graduate Fellow of the Institute for Advanced Systems Engineering (IASE) and worked with Ashwin Dani.
+As part of my PhD dissertation, I developed computational methods for i) learning robot movement primitives from demonstrations with strong theoretical guarantees, and ii) probabilistic inference of the intentions of human partners during close-proximity collaboration.
 I received my M.S. from the Department of Electrical and Computer Engineering at the University of Florida in 2014, and my B.E. in Instrumentation and Control Engineering from Anna University, Chennai, India in 2012.